AliParky/titanic/README.md

 ## Dataset

-The dataset used in this analysis is the Titanic dataset, which contains information about the passengers on the Titanic, including their age, sex, class, and whether they survived.
+The dataset used in this analysis is the famous Titanic dataset from Kaggle, which contains information about passengers aboard the RMS Titanic, including:
+- Demographic information
+- Journey information
+- Family relationships
+- Survival status

 ## Requirements